-Nutrients, nitrogen mainly and contribute phosphorus, the to eutrophication of lakes, rivers and marine Approximately, half of nitrogen discharges are estimated originate from agricultural land. considerable proportion the of phosphorous discharge derives from waste not passing through treatment plants.
+Nutrients. mainly nitrogen and phosphorus, contribute to the eutrophication of lakes, rivers and marine Approximately, half of waters. the nitrogen discharges are estimated to originate from agricultural land. А considerable proportion of the phosphorous discharge derives from waste water not passing through sewage treatment plants.
 In addition to discharges from human activities, there is a natural leaching from various types of soil.
 The quantities are estimated to be of about the same magnitude as those originating from human activities.